 Situation: A Southeast U.S. biomass power plant was experiencing severe spillage and dusting with its primary bark and primary chip conveyors.
 The issue began creating notable housekeeping and maintenance problems that affected the operation’s efficiency.
 Workplace safety and compliance also became increasing concerns.

 Located side by side with pant leg chutes, the two primary bark and two primary chip conveyors loaded material from the truck dump onto one belt and the residual material onto the other.
 Because the four chutes’ systems were not connected, spillage and dust built up among them.
-The skirtboards were uneven and lacking internal wearliners as well.
+In addition, the skirtboards were uneven and lacked internal wearliners as well.